How to Make Lo-Fi Music

 Add melody, bass and samples

 A simple melody on a muted electric piano, soft synth or even a sampled sax goes a long way.
-Many producers chop a short loop from old soul or jazz records (do this with cleared or royalty-free material) and pitch or time-stretch it to fit.
+Many producers chop a short loop from old soul or jazz records (do this with cleared or royalty-free material) and pitch or time-stretch the audio to fit.
 If you’re sampling, see our walkthrough on how to sample music for chopping and clearance basics.

 The bass should be round and unobtrusive — a sine or soft electric bass following the root notes of your chords.
 Keep it low in the mix; it supports rather than leads.